ngDuyAnh/Comp2150/Assignments/Assignment1/handin/README.md

 	a1_test_data.txt

 Running the unit test.
-Please ensure taht you are in the testFiles folder.
 To compile the test, please use this command...
 	make WikiManagerTestCompile
 To run the test, please use this command...